Katherine Hall Katherine Hall

 CONSTRUCTION OF THE TABERNACLE CONTINUES

-Bezalel and Oholiab build the chest, table, lampstand, and the altar of incense for the tabernacle, just as God instructed.
+Bezalel and Oholiab build the ark, table, lampstand, and the altar of incense for the tabernacle, just as God instructed.

 Read More